Santa Maria Capua Vetere travel guide and tourism

 Address: Santa Maria Capua Vetere, Campania, Italy || GPS: latitude 41.083333, longitude 14.25

-Selected places to visit near Santa Maria Capua Vetere, Italy
+Suggested places to visit near Santa Maria Capua Vetere reviewed on Italy This Way

 See the Campania guide for more travel ideas...